 With the help of a mobile wallet, you can send money to other users, receive money from other users, and store money inside the wallet.
 Not only that, with the help of a mobile wallet, a user can also pay utility bills, buy tickets, get rewards, and many more.

 As per Juniper Research, mobile wallet transaction volume will grow up to 49 billion globally by 2023.
 That is why many big companies such as Apple, Google, and Samsung have started providing mobile wallets to encash this transaction.
 However, all those wallets are brand and company-specific.
 In the coming years, more companies will try to create their own brand-specific wallet.

 Companies can easily assess the customer’s usage with the help of a mobile wallet.
 There are several players that are involved in a mobile wallet.
 For example, a mobile wallet is developed by one company let’s say Google.
 Then the loyalty cards and credit cards are created by some other company.
 There are also many merchants which uses the same Google wallet.

 In simple words, a mobile wallet consists of various components that work together to render easy, quick, and cashless payment services.

-Digital payments are future.
-In coming years we will see payment methods transitioning from physical cash to the digital payment methods.
-Before the transition concludes, many new trends will appear and disappear.
+Digital payments are the future.
+In the coming years, we will see payment methods transitioning from physical cash to digital payment methods.
+Before the transition concludes, many new trends in digital payments will appear and disappear.
 These trends will play a vital role in shaping our future payment methods.
 Many of the mentioned trends will also play a major role in that process.
 But only time will tell how it will all undergo.